LucaCappelletti94/hyperloglog-rs/README.md

 - `alloc`: enable allocation-backed functionality.
 The default `HyperLogLog<P, B>` stores its registers inline as a fixed-size array; the `VecHll<P, B>` alias instead backs them with a heap-allocated, growable vector, which is preferable when the register array would be large (high precision) or when many counters are created dynamically.
 - `mle`: enable the Maximum Likelihood estimators.
 This works in `no_std + alloc` (it uses `alloc::collections::BTreeMap` and routes the float transcendentals to `libm` when `std` is unavailable, to the standard library otherwise), so it implies `alloc`.
-- `exact`: enable the exact-values representation, which stores the literal inserted integers for absolute accuracy and exact set operations at low cardinalities before the counter switches to the hash list.
+- `exact`: enable the exact-values representation, which stores the inserted integers exactly (sorted, gap-coded and Elias-gamma packed, so they are recoverable) for absolute accuracy and exact set operations at low cardinalities before the counter switches to the hash list.
 Implies `alloc`.
 - `std`: use the Rust standard library (implies `alloc`).

 ```rust